keboola/developers-docs/extend/generic-extractor/functions.md

 See [example [EX095]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/095-function-nested).

 ### Nested StrToTime
-Suppose you have an API which requires you to specify `from` and `to` date parameters to obtain orders created in that time interval.
-And you want to specify only the `from` date and extract a week of data.
+Suppose you have an API which requires you to specify the `from` and `to` date parameters to obtain orders created in that time interval.
+You want to specify only the `from` date and extract a week of data.
 Enter (preferably in a [template](/extend/generic-extractor/registration/)) the value `2017-10-04` and send an API request to `/orders?from=2017-10-04&to=2017-10-11`.
 The following configuration can be used: